kamilbian/ComicForum/README.md

 # ComicForum
-A APP of ACG forum
+An APP of ACG forum